tmoula/The-Deployables/infra/k8s/README.md

-# Kubernetes Configuration Management
+## Kubernetes Configuration and Deployment

-This guide explains how to use ConfigMaps and Secrets for managing environment variables in the Kubernetes deployment.
+This document describes how Kubernetes resources are configured for The Deployables platform, including the use of ConfigMaps, Secrets, and supporting manifests for deploying the system to a GKE cluster.

+---

-## Overview
+## Configuration Model

-The project uses:
+The project separates configuration into:

-- **ConfigMaps** for non-sensitive configuration (service URLs, ports, database names)
+- **ConfigMaps** for non‑sensitive configuration (for example, service URLs, ports, database names).
-- **Secrets** for sensitive data (passwords, API keys, tokens)
+- **Secrets** for sensitive values (for example, passwords, API keys, tokens).

+All Kubernetes manifests for the platform are located in this directory and are intended to be applied to the `deps-lead-svc` namespace in the target cluster.

+---

 ## Quick Start

-### 1. Create the Namespace
+### 1. Create the namespace

 ```bash
 kubectl apply -f infra/k8s/namespace.yaml